kushal-10/inventory-dynamics/docs/dual_sourcing/intro_dual_sourcing.rst

 Key Concepts
 ------------

 - **Holding Cost:** The cost incurred for keeping excess inventory.
-The more inventory you have, the higher the holding cost.
+The more inventory you have, the higher the total holding cost.
 - **Shortage Cost:** The penalty for not having enough inventory to meet demand.
-The higher the shortage cost, the more critical it is to avoid stockouts.
+The higher the unit shortage cost, the more critical it is to avoid stockouts.
 - **Demand:** Demand is a stochastic variable, requiring careful planning.
 - **Regular and Expedited Suppliers:** Two types of suppliers with different lead times and order costs.
 The regular supplier typically has a longer lead time but lower cost, while the expedited supplier has a shorter lead time but higher cost.